SAP-archive/cloud-sample-spaceflight/dataModel.md

 1. The stages of a space journey do not necessarily start from or end on the surface of a planet.
 1. It is entirely possible that our space journey does not intend to land on the destination planet, but simply loop around it and return home.

-The first question you must therefore answer is this: do I intend to land on the surface of the destination planet?
-Yes or no?
+The first question you must therefore answer is this:

+> Do I intend to land on the surface of the destination planet?
+>
+> Yes or no?

 The answer to this question will critically determine the type of transfer orbit used to get you from Earth to wherever you're going.

 #### Landing on the Destination Planet/Moon

-For example, let's assume you want to repeat the flight path of Apollo 11 that landed on the Moon.
-Such a journey can be simplified into the following 4 stages (in reality, there's a lot more detail...):
+For example, let's assume you want to repeat the flight path of Apollo 11 and land on the Moon.
+Such a journey can be simplified into the following 4 stages (the reality is much more conmplex...):

 1. From a spaceport such as Cape Canaveral, launch into a low earth orbit (LEO), then orbit the Earth a couple of times
 1. Fire the motors again to enter a transfer orbit that will take you close enough to the Moon to be captured by its gravity (known as trans-lunar injection, or TLI)
-1. The TLI brings you close enough to the Moon that you can enter a low lunar orbit
+1. The TLI brings you close enough to the Moon that you can enter a low lunar orbit.
+Here you may orbit the Moon a couple of times.
 1. Finally, you descend to the lunar surface

 The return flight is the same sequence in reverse: